Territorial disputes in the Persian Gulf: Iranian claims on Bahrain

-Iran has often laid claim to Bahrain, based on its history of being a prominent part of the Persian Empire and its seventeenth-century defeat of the Portuguese and its subsequent occupation of the Bahrain archipelago for many centuries.
-The Arab clan of the Al Khalifa, which has been the ruling family of Bahrain since the eighteenth century, has many times shown loyalty to Iran when disputes with the British were brought up by raising the Iranian flag on official buildings during the last years of the 19th century.
-Iran in return reserved two seats for Bahrain in her parliament, from 1906 to 1971, as her "14th province".
+Iran has often laid claim to Bahrain, based on its history of being a prominent part of the Persian Empire and its 17th century defeat of the Portuguese and its subsequent occupation of the Bahrain archipelago for many centuries.
+The Arab House of Khalifa, which has been the ruling family of Bahrain since the 18th century, has many times shown loyalty to Iran when disputes with the British were brought up by raising the Iranian flag on official buildings during the last years of the 19th century.
+Iran in return reserved two seats for Bahrain in its parliament, from 1906 to 1971, as its "14th province".

 The last shah of Iran, Mohammad Reza Pahlavi, raised the Bahrain issue with the British when they withdrew from areas east of the Suez Canal by 1971.
 Iran suggested a limited, UN-sponsored opinion poll to decide the fate of Bahrain.
 The UN declared the limited public opinion (conducted under serious limitations involving selected few tribal and political elite) to have favored independence.
 Iran recognized the outcome, and Bahrain was officially declared independent.